-5. Potential function manipulation
+4. Potential function manipulation

 The data structure and its visualisation method are now well defined.
-Note that interactivity during the modelling process depends on the size of the grid and the computation complexity of the operators whereas interactive visualisation essentially depends on the size of the rendering window, whatever the grid.

-The computer used to test the modeller has a 1.8 GHz AMD Athlon XP processor and 1.0 Gbytes of SDR memory at 133 MHz.
-As suggested in Section 4.4, the standard grid is composed of 128 float values of storage eight Mbytes each and the visualisation is done in a 512 viewport (larger viewports are available for less interactive but finer rendering).
+We point out that interactivity during the modelling process depends on the size of the grid and the computation complexity of the operators whereas interactive visualisation essentially depends on the size of the rendering window, whatever the grid.
+The computer used to test the modeller has an AMD K7 at 1.0 Ghz processor and 256 Mbytes of DDR memory.
+The standard grid is composed of 128^3 float values of storage eight Mbytes each and the visualisation is done in a 512^2 viewport (larger viewports are available for less interactive but finer rendering).
 Times given in this section refer to this configuration.

 In order to model complex objects, primitives have to be combined or transformed.
 In this section we show how operators are applied and we discuss the limitations caused by the bounded representation of the potential field in a grid.
-We also recall how free-form accurate blending is performed and controlled in order to introduce requirements for a suitable interface.
-This allows us to show how our data structure can be used in an interactive interface to precisely model volume objects.
-The application is an example given to illustrate our model's capabilities.
+We also recall how "functionally defined" precise blending is performed and controlled in order to introduce requirements for a suitable interface.
+This allows us to show how our data structure can be use in an interactive interface to precisely model volume objects.
+The application is an example given to illustrate our model capabilities.

-5.1.
+4.1.
 Operators

-Operators $\phi^{comp}$ definedb as a function of primitives $f_i$ are directly applied on the grids representing the primitives.
+Operators φ^{comp} defined3 as a function of primitives f_i are directly applied on the grids representing the primitives.
 The potential field resulting from the operation is stored in a new grid and the modelled object is defined by its approximation by the triquadratic filter.
 This approach allows us to modify or compose objects in a time independent of the shape complexity.

-However, grids are large data structures: Their storage requires a lot of memory.
-To define fine objects in a large enough modelling space, we use $128^3$ float values grids (smaller or larger grids can be used depending on the processor speed).
+But grids are large data structures: Their storage requires a lot of memory.
+To define fine objects in a large enough modelling space, we use grids that are 1283 float values (smaller or larger grids can be used depending on the processor speed).
 It is inconceivable to store all the grids representing each node or leaf of the tree: Even if a lot of memory is available, objects defined by many operations are liable to overflow the maximum available storage space.
 For this reason, it is unsuitable to modify the object by acting on primitives from which it is defined.
 These primitives being nodes or leaves situated at lower level of the tree.
 Actually, if a node or a leaf of the current object is modified, all the computation will have to be done from the leaves to the current node.
 This complete evaluation of the tree can be a very long process.